iNoahCodeGuy/ai_assistant/docs/LANGGRAPH_ALIGNMENT.md

 graph = graph_builder.compile()
 ```

-⚠️ **Partially Aligned**: We have linear flow, but not using StateGraph builder
+⚠️ **Partially Aligned**: We maintain a linear pipeline but still run it manually instead of compiling a StateGraph
 ✅ **Works**: Our pipeline is clean and predictable
 🔄 **Improvement**: Migrate to StateGraph for official pattern